Protection in lieu of money: Davinder Singh’s close association with Hizbul revealed

 Officials investigating him say that he had made this made claim during interrogation, but we are investigating the same further.
 Interrogators say that he has denied the charges against him.
 He says that he was facilitating a big catch, but there are several inconsistencies in his statements, the officer also said.

-However sources also said that Singh was helping the terrorists cross the Banihal tunnel in lieu of money.
+However, sources also said that Singh was helping the terrorists cross the Banihal tunnel in lieu of money.
 The source also said that an amount of over Rs 10 lakh was agreed upon.
-Singh however denied the charge during interrogation.
-The source however added that Singh was not being truthful and he had no authorisation to organise a surrender.
+Singh, however, denied the charge during interrogation.
+The source, however, added that Singh was not being truthful and he had no authorisation to organise a surrender.

 The official cited above said that they were tracking their movements from Shopian.
 A police party in civvies was near his residence keeping a watch over their movements.

 Meanwhile, he would be questioned for his alleged links with Afzal Guru.
-Inspector General of Police, Kashmir range, Vijay Kumar while confirming the arrest of Davinder Singh said that the officer would be treated like any other terrorist.
+Inspector-General of Police, Kashmir range, Vijay Kumar while confirming the arrest of Davinder Singh said that the officer would be treated like any other terrorist.

 NIA gets 15 days custody of Davinder Singh

 He would be questioned for his links with Afzal Guru, Kumar said.
 He also said that another person, a lawyer by profession had also bee caught.
-Singh on the other hand is a decorated police officer who had served in the Special Operations Group and had earned a President's medal.
+Singh, on the other hand, is a decorated police officer who had served in the Special Operations Group and had earned a President's medal.

 In the year 2004, Afzal Guru, who was lodged in the Tihar jail had written a letter to his lawyer.
 In the letter he had said that Singh then posted with the J&K Police's Special Operations Group had asked him take Mohammad, a Pakistani national identified as one of those who carried out the Parliament attack to Delhi, rent a flat and purchase a car for him.